 Diagnosing The Problem

-If your digital piano has stopped working, the first step is to try to diagnose the problem yourself, this may be as simple as the fuse in the power supply going, or a cable breaking, but could equally as easily be a software corruption, or small component failure.
+If your digital piano has stopped working, the first step is to try to rule out obvious issues yourself.
+This may be as simple as the fuse in the power supply going, or a cable breaking, but could equally as easily be a software corruption, or small component failure.

-If the instrument is still under warranty and is a genuine manufacturing error, even if you can’t diagnose the problem, we would ALWAYS recommend contacting the manufacturer first as they are the best suited to help answer the problem.
+If the instrument is still under warranty and is a genuine manufacturing error, even if you can’t diagnose the problem, we would ALWAYS recommend contacting the retailer who you purchased from first as they are the best placed to help answer the problem.
 Registering a warranty repair is a pretty straightforward task and the manufacturer will likely either send a replacement instrument or the component needed to fix the issue as soon as possible.

-One thing that is often overlooked or misunderstood here however is that regardless of the age or condition of the instrument, warranties are fully non-transferable, so even if you’ve brought the instrument brand new from a friend or second hand seller, if the warranty has already been registered to someone else, you won’t be able to claim it.
+One thing that is often overlooked or misunderstood here however is that regardless of the age or condition of the instrument, warranties are usually not transferable, so even if you’ve brought the instrument brand new from a friend or second hand seller, if the warranty has already been registered to someone else, you won’t be able to claim it.